-Students majoring in biochemistry, molecular and cellular biology; biomedical science; biology; environmental conservation studies; environmental sciences; forestry; wildlife and conservation biology; or zoology may seek certification to teach science at the middle, junior, or high school level.
+Students majoring in biochemistry, molecular and cellular biology; biomedical science; biology; environmental conservation sustainability; environmental sciences; forestry; wildlife and conservation biology; or zoology may seek certification to teach science at the middle, junior, or high school level.

 For further information, contact the coordinator of teacher education in the Department of Education.